Lithrun/Erios-Documentation/_pages/faq.md

 ## When will the game release?
 - There's no known release date.
 I work on the project in my free time, thus the amount of progress I make varies a lot per month.
 Currently I am working towards a demo for the game.
 Once the demo has been completed, the next phase of the project will begin.
 See [Roadmap]({% link _pages/features.md %}#roadmap)

+## How can I contribute to Erios?
+- Erios is developed by me, a single person.
+At this moment of time I do not have the financial resources to hire other people to contribute towards the project, nor should you spend your precious time for free on the project.
+For now it is rather simple, just spread the word!
+Make people aware that Erios is coming.
+You can also help by giving new ideas, suggestions and most importantly: feedback!

 ## When will the next blog release?
 - There's no set interval for development blogs.
 They may happen weekly, bi-weekly or monthly, depending on my schedule.
 Writing blogs takes time, so if you want to stay up to date with the latest of the latest news, [join the community]({% link _pages/join.md %}) as I post small sized updates there more frequently.